Water spots can be really annoying, and ruin the look of an otherwise glossy finish. However, water spots cause more issues than just looking bad.

 In this article, I’ll go through the main ways to remove water spots from the paintwork, and glass, so that your car’s finish looks flawless.
 So let’s get started.

-Mild water spots which are fairly new can be removed using car shampoo and quick detailer sprays.
-More stubborn water spots can be removed using water spot remover sprays, paintwork cleansers and clay.
+Mild and fresh water spots can be removed using car shampoo or a quick detailer spray.
+More stubborn water spots can be removed using water spot remover sprays, paintwork cleansers or even clay.
 Water spot etching can be removed using polishing or compounding techniques.

 - Wash the car again